medusajs/medusa/docs/content/plugins/payment/paypal.md

 # PayPal

-This document guides you through setting up PayPal as a payment provider in your Medusa backend, admin, and storefront using the [PayPal plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-paypal).
+This document guides you through setting up PayPal as a payment processor in your Medusa backend, admin, and storefront using the [PayPal plugin](https://github.com/medusajs/medusa/tree/master/packages/medusa-payment-paypal).

 ## Overview

-[PayPal](https://www.paypal.com) is a payment provider used by millions around the world.
+[PayPal](https://www.paypal.com) is a payment processor used by millions around the world.
 It allows customers to purchase orders from your website using their PayPal account rather than the need to enter their card details.

 As a developer, you can use PayPal’s SDKs and APIs to integrate PayPal as a payment method into your ecommerce store.
 You can test out the payment method in sandbox mode before going live with it as a payment method.

-Using the `medusa-payment-paypal` plugin, this guide shows you how to set up your Medusa backend with PayPal as a payment provider.
+Using the `medusa-payment-paypal` plugin, this guide shows you how to set up your Medusa backend with PayPal as a payment processor.

 ---